I Am A Health Care Professional

 EVERY DAY COUNTS PROGRAM

 Every Day Counts is a free program offered by the North Shore Hospice & Palliative Project and Vancouver Coastal Health North Shore Palliative Care.
 This progressive and flexible program is specifically designed for patients facing serious illness and their families to realize the best quality of life.
-The services offered by Every Day Counts include guidance, well-being, and support.
+The services offered by Every Day Counts include resource and information support, well-being sessions and classes, counselling and group support.

 How do you manage symptoms?
 What type of exercise is encouraged?
 How do you navigate Palliative Care Resources?
 Our team of trained professionals provide guidance, insight, and encourage open, honest communication.